How long do you shoot for?

 How many photos do you take?
 Do I get them all?

 The final number is very dependent on the wedding I’m shooting, but as a minimum I promise 400, although it can often be more.
-There will be some I snap that don’t make the cut due to duplicates etc, but you’ll get all the photos I edit so that you see the whole story.
+There will be some I snap that don’t make the cut due to duplicates etc, but you get all the images that I keep and fully edit.
+Any others I don't retain will be blinkers or blurry!

 Do you edit the photographs?
 Will you remove my double chin/spots/annoying family member?